 Mountain View California 94040

 To further protect client confidences, the Firm will ask each contract attorney to separately check for conflicts before working on any matters contracted.
-I hereby understand that these contract attorneys may be paid on a fixed fee basis, in proportion to the services performed.
-I understand that any and all contract attorneys employed by the Firm will be under the Firm’s umbrella malpractice insurance policy, but may be required to carry their own malpractice insurance or be self-insured.
-I understand that I will not be separately billed for the services performed by the contract attorney of the Firm for flat fee services.
-Further, I understand that the fees of any Contract Attorneys of the Firm will be directly negotiated and paid by the Firm, and will generally be approximately one quarter to one third percentage of flat fees collected from me.
+Client hereby understands that these contract attorneys may be paid on a fixed fee basis, in proportion to the services performed.
+Client understands that any and all contract attorneys employed by the Firm will be under the Firm's umbrella malpractice insurance policy, but may be required to carry their own malpractice insurance or be self-insured.
+Client understands that he/she will not be separately billed for the services performed by the contract attorney of the Firm for flat fee services.
+Further, Client understands that the fees of any Contract Attorneys of the Firm will be directly negotiated and paid by the Firm, and will generally be approximately one quarter to one third percentage of flat fees collected from me.
 All work product prepared by contract attorneys will be finally reviewed and signed off by attorneys employed by the Firm.

-By signing these Terms of Service, I, the client, hereby provide informed, written consent to the Firm to employ licensed contract attorneys of its choice per the terms defined herein, and I agree to the participation of all lawyers, both internal and contract attorneys, involved in the performance of services performed by the Firm on my behalf.
+By agreeing to these Terms of Service, I warrant that the Client, hereby provides informed, written consent to the Firm to employ licensed contract attorneys of its choice per the terms defined herein, and Client agrees to the participation of all lawyers, both internal and contract attorneys, involved in the performance of services performed by the Firm on the Client’s behalf.

-I understand that I am free to choose any licensed U.S. trademark attorney to represent me by not using the Trademarkia website, and that a complete list of registered attorneys licensed to practice U.S. federal trademark law may be obtained by contacting a State Bar in my state.
-I understand that only one law firm is invited to advertise on Trademarkia.com in each country, and that Firm is the exclusive advertiser on Trademarkia.com in the United States.
-I understand that there are other law firm advertisers in other countries on Trademarkia.com, a partial list of which can be found at this link: http://www.trademarkia.com/trademarkia-advertisers/advertisers.aspx.
+Client understands that he/she is free to choose any licensed U.S. trademark attorney for representation by not using the Trademarkia website, and that a complete list of registered attorneys licensed to practice U.S. federal trademark law may be obtained by contacting a State Bar in my state.
+Client understands that only one law firm is invited to advertise on Trademarkia.com in each country, and that Firm is the exclusive advertiser on Trademarkia.com in the United States.
+Client understands that there are other law firm advertisers in other countries on Trademarkia.com, a partial list of which can be found at this link: http://www.trademarkia.com/trademarkia-advertisers/advertisers.aspx.

-Trademarkia may refund or offer satisfaction credit for non-legal services that have not been completed upon my request in email or writing only, and such request must be made to email@example.com within 5 days of purchase.
-I understand that any purchase of non-legal services I order from Trademarkia are final and no refunds will be issued once the service has been completed.
+Trademarkia may refund or offer satisfaction credit for non-legal services that have not been completed upon my request in email or writing only, and such request must be made to firstname.lastname@example.org within 5 days of purchase.
+Client understands that any purchase of non-legal services he/she orders from Trademarkia are final and no refunds will be issued once the service has been completed.
 After 5 days, no refunds will be given for such orders, and all such sales are final.
-When requesting a refund, I agree to make clear who such refund should be sent to, and if applicable, who to make a check payable to, proof of authority to speak on behalf of purchaser or proof of identification as the purchaser, as well as provide the address to which any check may be mailed.
-I agree to accept a check for any refund provided and that I will notify Trademarkia of my request in writing for a refund within 5 days of purchase.
+When requesting a refund, Client agrees to make clear who such refund should be sent to, and if applicable, who to make a check payable to, proof of authority to speak on behalf of purchaser or proof of identification as the purchaser, as well as provide the address to which any check may be mailed.
+Client agrees to accept a check for any refund provided and that he/she will notify Trademarkia of my request in writing for a refund within 5 days of purchase.

-For non-U.S. trademark matters, I hereby understand that trademarks will be filed in my own name when country law permits, or will be managed by licensed law firms in countries other than the United States ("Regional Firm") for trademark matters in such countries.
-In instances where a Regional Firm is authorized, I understand that the attorney/client relationship will be between me and the Regional Firm, and that I will not be assisted by the Firm other than for the limited purpose of ensuring that I am satisfied with the services of the Regional Firm.
-In the case that information is shared with the Prospective Client through Firm on behalf of the Regional Firm, such communications will be privileged and maintained confidentially.
-I will be introduced to Regional Firm, and any confidential communication for non-U.S. matters will be between me and the Regional Firm only, without involvement from Firm or Trademarkia.
-I hereby understand that any international fees listed or paid by me may include a small cash rate and exchange fee hedge against currency fluctuations and are quoted in US dollars.
-The international fees listed on Trademarkia are subject to change or fluctuation due to changes in exchange rates, regulatory change, or other change not within the control of Trademarkia and upon notification of such difference, I agree to either pay the difference or cancel my request for services for such international trademark application requests.
+For non-U.S. trademark matters, Client hereby understands that trademarks will be filed in Client’s name when country law permits, or will be managed by licensed law firms in countries other than the United States ("Regional Firm") for trademark matters in such countries.
+In instances where a Regional Firm is authorized, Client understands that the attorney/client relationship will be between he/she and the Regional Firm, and that Client will not be assisted by the Firm other than for the limited purpose of ensuring that Client is satisfied with the services of the Regional Firm.
+In the case that information is shared with the Prospective client through Firm on behalf of the Regional Firm, such communications will be privileged and maintained confidentially.
+Client will be introduced to Regional Firm, and any confidential communication for non-U.S. matters may be between me and the Regional Firm only, without involvement from Firm or Trademarkia.
+Client hereby understands that any international fees listed or paid by me may include a small cash rate and exchange fee hedge against currency fluctuations and are quoted in US dollars.
+The international fees listed on Trademarkia are subject to change or fluctuation due to changes in exchange rates, regulatory change, or other change not within the control of Trademarkia and upon notification of such difference, Client agrees to either pay the difference or cancel my request for services for such international trademark application requests.

-When requesting the creation of a business page on Trademarkia that does not involve a federal registration request with the United States Patent and Trademark Office, I understand that Firm will not represent me.
-Fees will be earned by Trademarkia immediately upon creation of a business page listing on Trademarkia, and I will be solely responsible for the accuracy of the information I provide to Trademarkia.
+When requesting the creation of a business page on Trademarkia that does not involve a federal registration request with the United States Patent and Trademark Office, Client understands that Firm will not offer representation.
+Fees will be earned by Trademarkia immediately upon creation of a business page listing on Trademarkia, and Client will be solely responsible for the accuracy of the information Client provides to Trademarkia.

 Scope of Representation: LegalForce RAPC Worldwide Terms of Engagement